lilynaza/dvdrental/README.md

 # Conclusion

 In this project, I analyzed data from a DVD rental company.
-To find insights about the customers and their preference
+To find insights about the customers and their preference.
+Customers who visted the store rented mostly movies rated PG